stevencombs/retrocombs.github.io/_posts/2020/2020-01-20-arduino-hello-world.md

 Below is a step-by-step video I produced for this project.

+> **CORRECTION:** In the video I state that the `int` command is initialize.
+It is not.
+This command initializes an integer variable.

 <p><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/FcK--sJlcJI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

 ## Supplies